bigcommerce/dev-docs/docs/api-docs/storefront/widgets/widgets-tutorial.md

 </div>

-BigCommerce’s [Widgets API](https://developer.bigcommerce.com/api-docs/store-management/widgets/overview) allows you to create, manage, and apply widgets to your storefront.
+BigCommerce's [Widgets API](https://developer.bigcommerce.com/api-docs/store-management/widgets/overview) allows you to create, manage, and apply widgets to your storefront.

 In this tutorial, you will create a [widget](https://raw.githubusercontent.com/bigcommerce/dev-docs/master/assets/images/widgets-tutorial-01.gif) (GitHub) that displays a row of three images and place that widget in a designated region on a category page.